Gary I'Anson

 Nicola Reaney

 Nicola Reaney provides organisational and administrative support to the Community Planning Team and CPP.
 Nicola has over 25 years’ experience supporting executive boards and senior managers across public and private sector.
-Nicola spent 15 years in the Ministry of Defence, culminating in a 5 year appointment to the British High Commission, Ottawa, Canada and was a Regional Support Manager for the global accountancy firm, Ernst and Young before joining the Council in 2014.
+Nicola spent 15 years in the Ministry of Defence, culminating in a 5 year appointment to the British High Commission, Ottawa, Canada and was a Regional Support Leader for the global accountancy firm, Ernst and Young before joining the Council in 2014.